-Let v be the number of unique nodes, d the average outdegree of nodes, and l the average length of node labels.
+Let v be the number of unique nodes, d the average indegree of nodes, and l the average length of node labels.
+Note that the number of edges e is equivalent to dv.

 Specific calculations for memory/disk consumption are detailed below.
-In summary, the absolute worst case memory consumption is roughly (24l+34)v bytes, and the disk consumption during computation is (8+12d)v bytes.
-The final table returned consumes $(2+l+\log{10}v)v$ bytes.
+In summary, the absolute worst case memory consumption is roughly (24l+46)v bytes, and the maximum disk consumption during computation is 16dv bytes (or 32dv bytes if use_fast_sort=TRUE).
+In practice, the RAM consumption is closer to 46v bytes.
+The final table consumes $(2+l+\log{10}v)v$ bytes on disk.

 ExoLabel builds a trie to keep track of vertex names.
-Each internal node of the trie consumes 24 bytes, and each leaf node consumes 16 bytes.
-The lowest possible RAM consumption of the trie (if every label is length l and shares the same prefix of length l-1) is roughly 40v bytes, and the maximum RAM consumption (if no two node labels have any prefix in common) is (24l+16)v bytes.
-We can generalize this to estimate the total memory consumption as roughly (24(l-p)+16)v, where p is the average length of common prefix between any two node labels.
+Each internal node of the trie consumes 24 bytes, and each leaf node consumes 28 bytes.
+The lowest possible RAM consumption of the trie (if every label is length l and shares the same prefix of length l-1) is roughly 28v bytes, and the maximum RAM consumption (if no two node labels have any prefix in common) is (24l+28)v bytes.
+We can generalize this to estimate the total memory consumption as roughly (24(l-p)+28)v, where p is the average length of common prefix between any two node labels.

 ExoLabel also uses a number of internal caches to speed up read/writes from files.
-These caches take less than 100MB of RAM in total.
-It also uses an internal queue for processing nodes, which consumes roughly 10v bytes.
-It also uses an internal index of size 8v bytes.
+These caches take around 200MB of RAM in total irrespective of graph size.
+Note that this calculation does not include the RAM required for R itself.
+It also uses an internal queue for processing nodes, which consumes roughly 10v bytes, and an internal index of size 8v bytes.